 The air does not flow through the receiver, it acts more like a storage tank with only one pipe to it instead of in and out separate piping.
 Old schoolers do not think this is the way to do it.

-My response: Hi Ken, and thanks for the question.
+Hi Ken, and thanks for the question.
 If you think about it, the reservoirs (receivers) job is to store compressed air that is ready to supply to the shop virtually instantly to fill the plant air lines as the demand for compressed air occurs.

 As the pressure in the shop lines begins to drop through air use compressed air is automatically bled into the lines from the receiver.
 Compressed air will always flow from higher pressure to lower pressure areas, from tank to air tank, and from air tank into the shop mains, then into the drops, the air lines etc.

 It is when the compressed air pressure throughout the whole system, which also includes the compressor air tank, falls to the compressor cut in point that the compressor will start, and pump air into the tank and then the air system through the plant, to raise the air pressure throughout to the compressor cut out.
 When the system air pressure reaches the compressor cut out point, the compressor will stop compressing air.

 It does not matter to the system where, in the grand scheme of things, the receiver is positioned.

 Your engineer has determined (I think) that it is better for your plant to store compressed air that has already been dried, so it is ready to use right away, without having to go through the plant dryer first.